SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Cassandra_Cleaner.md

 The format of all timestamps is `dd/MM/yyyy hh:mm:ss`.

+> [!NOTE]
-**NOTE**: Do not leave the `delete.start.time` field set to 01/01/0001 00:00:00 or any other very old timestamp, as this will cause the program to needlessly scan for data that does not exist.
+> Do not leave the `delete.start.time` field set to 01/01/0001 00:00:00 or any other very old timestamp, as this will cause the program to needlessly scan for data that does not exist.

 ## Running the tool